 Form DPT-3 is the Return of Deposits, which is filed pursuant to Rule 16 of the Companies (Acceptance of Deposits) Rules.
-It states that every company to which such rule applies shall file on or before the 30th of June of every year, with the Registrar, a return of deposits or particulars of transactions which are not considered as deposits or both in Form DPT-3, along with the payment of the fees which has been prescribed or is applicable for the filing of the same and also furnish the information as on the last date of the FY ending on 31st of March of the relevant previous year as audited.
+It states that every company to which such rule applies shall file on or before 30th Junery year, with the Registrar, a return of deposits or particulars of transactions which are not considered as deposits or both in Form DPT-3, alFormwith the payment of the fees which has been prescribed or is applicable for the filing of the same and also furnish the information as on the last date of the FY ending on 31st Ma31st Marchlevant previous year as audited.

-According to rule 16A, DPT-3 must be filed by all the companies who have received money and loan which is due.
-The DPT-3 form must be filed by all the companies including small, private limited, non-small, OPC, etc. Both secured, unsecured Loans along with advances for goods and services must be filed in the DPT-3 Form.
+According to Rule 16A, DPT-3 must be filed by all companies that have received money and loans that are due.
+The DPT-3 form must be filed by all companies, including small, private limited, and non-small companies, as well as OPCs.
+Both secured and unsecured loans, along with advances for goods and services, must be reported on the DPT-3 form, with respect to FY 2019-20, which ends on March 31.
+The due date for filing Form PT-3 shall be in the Form of June 2020.

 What is a Deposit?